 What’s the latest thinking on the healthiest types of unsaturated fat?

 Unsaturated fats include vegetable and nut oils, such as olive oil, corn oil, safflower oil, and canola oil.
 These are liquid at room temperature.
 Saturated fats, in contrast, which are solid at room temperature, are known to raise blood cholesterol levels and the risk of heart disease.
 Unsaturated fats are divided into monounsaturated and polyunsaturated.
 Some studies suggest that polyunsaturated fats are the healthiest.
-I don’t think you need to worry too much about polys versus monos.
+Don't worry too much about polys versus monos.
 In fact, most vegetable and nut oils contain a mix of the two.

 Is it important to look at levels of dietary cholesterol in food?